Destruction of the Sassanids

 Things did not end there though, because Khosrow’s kingdom had still not been completely torn to shreds.

 After some chaotic years of civil war and many rulers trying to take the throne, the entire empire had been reduced to a shell of its former self.
 The empire was headed for destruction.
 Additionally, the Muslims had become much stronger at this point.
-They went from being tortured in the streets of Mecca to becoming the leaders of Arabia.
-Thus came the final blow to the Sassanids.
-By the Muslim Rashidun Caliphates’ hand, the once-great Sassanid empire had been reduced to nothing and was taken over by the Muslims.
-[5]
+They had become the leaders of Arabia, and thus came the final blow to the Sassanian’s.
+By the Muslim Rashidun Caliphates’ hand, the once-great Sassanian empire had been reduced to nothing and was annexed by the Muslims in its near entirety.
+Soon after this prophecy was made, one of the most powerful empires on Earth was reduced to nothing.

 References: